 Q: I have three unshipped orders on Amazon, and they aren't processing on DEAR for some reason.
 I tried to manually process each order, but nothing happens.
 I also tried loading products and orders from the correct dates, but these are not showing up.
-The orders remain sitting in the Unshipped status on Amazon, although they are ready for processing.
+The orders remain sitting in Unshipped status on Amazon, although they are ready for processing.
 What is wrong?

 A: Manually delete the pending entries from the Amazon integration log and try manually loading the orders.
 The most likely cause of this error is that there is a product mapping issue preventing DEAR from properly capturing these orders.
-You can see what exactly is the issue with these orders when you download them manually.
+You can see what exactly the issue with these orders is when you download them manually.

 Q: Do you have any videos or articles on how to process sales orders in bulk that come in from eBay and Amazon?
-I can't find any material online yet.

 Q: When integrating with Amazon, in regard to the sales information brought back into DEAR, do the numerous Amazon charges incurred get split up and reported individually daily, or are they consolidated daily?